ohhi-vn/easyworker/README.md

 In this case, tasks are continuously send to worker by user's channel.
 Results will receive from other channle of user.
 Number of workers is number of goroutines used for running stream task.

+In retry case, worker will re-use last parameters of task.

 EasyStream example: